Audi Check Engine Light Stays On

 - Ignition Coils / Coilpacks – Unburned fuel, engine shaking, catalytic converter glowing red.

 - Vacuum leaks – Unstable idle RPMs due to Intake Air System Leak from cracked and loose hoses.

 - Bad catalytic converter A fault code pointing to Catalyst Efficiency Below Threshold.
 Difficulty accelerating, especially uphill.

-- Low-quality gas - Check engine light on and reduced power.
+- Low-quality gas – Check engine light on and reduce power.